Furkhtmensch/CustomCImplementations/README.md

 It's customizable (supposing you know some C).

 TO DO:
-Make nprint be able to take a variable/data type other than strings and print them directly (just like python's print());
+Make print be able to take a variable/data type other than strings and print them directly (just like python's print());
 Remove the need to have either NULL or 0 as the final argument;
 Both objectives are a little bit far-fetched as of now.
 Add random stuff I (or you <3) find useful.